ScottPlot/ScottPlot/src/ScottPlot/readme.txt

 ### Quickstart: Console Application ###

-	1) Add this code to your startup sequence:

 	double[] xs = new double[] { 1, 2, 3, 4, 5 };
 	double[] ys = new double[] { 1, 4, 9, 16, 25 };